wetryingtodorock/getblock-docs/en/rpc-service/ont/rest/ont_api_v1_transaction.md

 ---
-title: ont:/api/v1/transaction \[POST\]
+title: ont:/api/v1/transaction - Ontology
-description: Send a raw transaction
+description: Example code for the ont:/api/v1/transaction rest method. Сomplete guide on how to use ont:/api/v1/transaction rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters